This is a true story.

 The next day she responded.
 I am not kidding, she wrote, “WHAT?”

 She had no clue what I was talking about.
 She remembered me from 20 years ago, but that me had grown up and moved on to “more serious” stuff like climate change and attracting back exes.

 I asked her to send me her phone number.
 I then explained to her why I responded the way I did.
 We spoke for 3 longs hours and it felt really good to reconnect.

 My point is: Sometimes exes don’t respond or respond but seem cold not because they don’t want you to contact them, want “space” or want to be left alone.
 They don’t respond or are cold because you sent them a link to an article or video with a question that does not trigger any emotions and/or isn’t where their mind is at the time.

 1. Say “hi” and have a few exchanges before you start sending links to articles and videos

 If you are going to send someone a link to an article or video, make sure you first establish that they want to hear from you.
 Maybe they don’t want to hear from you, and your clueless self thinks sending a link about something equally clueless is going to make them want to talk to you.
 Not.

+Establish where your ex is at mentally and emotionally before you send them a link.
 Maybe they are going through some personal stuff or a really difficult patch in life, and here you are sending them links to movies or “funny videos”.

 Maybe they have been hoping you’d reach out, but now that you have, they are like “WHAT?”
 Seriously?
 They have no idea why you are sending them that particular link.

-Secondly, put some thought and emotion into the links you send.
 Don’t just send a link because you are scared of saying the wrong thing, don’t know what to say or are trying to hide the fact that you are not a good communicator.